check-the-facts/CTFv3-nl/README.md

 # CheckTheFacts
 Check the facts: Higher Education CBS project

+UPDATE: This includes the code for the dutch language version.
+When running it make sure to unzip onee of the datasets in the /data folder (It was way too large to upload..).

 This code is for a prototype made as part of an internship at the CBS (Centraal Bureau voor de Statistiek).
 This prototype includes openly available data from DUO, CBS, OpenStreetMap and PDOK.
-You can check out the current running example here: https://jasminkareem.shinyapps.io/CTFv2-nl/
+You can check out the current running example here: https://jasminkareem.shinyapps.io/CTFv3-nl/